triton-inference-server/model_navigator/docs/installation.md

 # Installation

-This section describe how to install the tool.
+This section describes how to install the tool.
 We assume you are comfortable with Python programming language and familiar with Machine Learning models.

 ## Prerequisites